rudymatela/conjure/README.md

 The above example also takes less than a second to run in a modern laptop.
 The selection of functions in the list of ingredients was minimized to what was absolutely needed here.
-With a larger collection as ingredients YMMV.
+With a larger collection of ingredients YMMV.

 Synthesizing from specifications (for advanced users)